telefonicaid/fiware-cygnus/README.md

 The per agent **Flume Extensions Catalogue** completes the available documentation for Cygnus.

+Of special interest are the [Contributing Guidelines](./doc/contributing/contributing_guidelines.md) if your aim is to extend Cygnus.

 ##Reporting issues and contact information
 Any doubt you may have, please refer to the [Cygnus Core Team](./reporting_issues_and_contact.md).